Verizon: Bell Atlantic and mergers with NYNEX, GTE and Vodafone (1984–2002)

-In 1996, CEO and Chairman Raymond W. Smith orchestrated Bell Atlantic's merger with NYNEX.
+In 1996, CEO and Chairman Raymond W. Smith orchestrated Bell Atlantic's merger with fellow Baby Bell NYNEX, which had received New York Telephone and New England Telephone in the breakup.
 When it merged, it moved its corporate headquarters from Philadelphia to New York City.
 NYNEX was consolidated into the Bell Atlantic name by 1997.

-Mergers with GTE and Vodafone (2000–2002)

-Two months before the Federal Communications Commission (FCC) gave final approval on the formation of Verizon Communications, Bell Atlantic formed Verizon Wireless in a joint venture with the British telecommunications company Vodafone in April 2000.
+In April 2000, two months before the Federal Communications Commission (FCC) gave final approval on the formation of Verizon Communications, Bell Atlantic formed Verizon Wireless in a joint venture with the British telecommunications company Vodafone, which owned the mobile operator AirTouch.
 The companies established Verizon Wireless as its own business operated by Bell Atlantic, which owned 55% of the venture.
 Vodafone retained 45% of the company.
 The deal was valued at approximately $70 billion and created a mobile carrier with 23 million customers.
 Verizon Wireless merged Bell Atlantic's wireless network, Vodafone's AirTouch and PrimeCo holdings, and the wireless division of GTE.
 Due to its size, Verizon Wireless was able to offer national coverage at competitive rates, giving it an advantage over regional providers typical of the time.

 Bell Atlantic changed its name to Verizon Communications in June 2000, when the FCC approved the US$64.7 billion merger with telephone company GTE, nearly two years after the deal was proposed in July 1998.
+The merger was announced on April 4.
 The name Verizon derives from the combination of the words veritas, Latin for truth, and horizon.

 The approval came with 25 stipulations to preserve competition between local phone carriers, including investing in new markets and broadband technologies.
 The new entity was headed by co-CEOs Charles Lee, former CEO of GTE, and Bell Atlantic CEO Ivan Seidenberg.

 Verizon became the largest local telephone company in the United States, operating 63 million telephone lines in 40 states.
 The company also inherited 25 million mobile phone customers.
 Additionally, Verizon offered internet services and long-distance calling in New York, before expanding long-distance operations to other states.

 Approximately 85,000 Verizon workers went on an 18-day labor strike in August 2000 after their union contracts expired.
-The strike affected quarterly revenues, resulting in Verizon Wireless' postponement of the company's initial public offering (IPO) (the IPO was ultimately cancelled in 2003 because the company no longer needed to raise revenue for Verizon Wireless due to increased profits), and created a backlog of repairs.
-This strike did not involve all company employees, as mostly line technicians and user technicians of the company are union.
+The strike affected quarterly revenues, resulting in Verizon Wireless's postponement of the company's initial public offering (IPO) (the IPO was ultimately cancelled in 2003 because the company no longer needed to raise revenue for Verizon Wireless due to increased profits), and created a backlog of repairs.
+This strike did not involve all company employees, as most line technicians and user technicians of the company are in a union.

-Verizon launched 3G service in 2002, which doubled the Internet speed of the time to 144kb per second.
-In August 2002, Verizon began offering local, long-distance and mobile calling, as well as Internet service, in a bundle.
+Verizon launched 3G service in 2002, which doubled the Internet speed of the time to 144 kb per second.
+In August 2002, Verizon began offering local, long-distance, and mobile calling, as well as Internet service, in a bundle.
 It was initially only available to customers in New York and Massachusetts.